 Ready, steady, co-create!

 The themes and activities of a workshop will depend on the stage of the development process in which it takes place.
-Fortunately, UX designers know plenty of methods to engage stakeholders so that they communicate ideas and define the real problems the CRM system should solve.
+Fortunately, UX designers know plenty of methods to engage stakeholders so that they communicate ideas and define the real problems the CRM system for omnichannel retail should solve.
 The following are some of the best techniques for making your design meetings as effective as possible, ensuring that everyone is working towards a common goal.

 When: At the beginning of a project, or at a significant part.
 These meetings may introduce the whole CRM design process, but may also be focused on a particular feature (or set of features) to design.